 We humans have an innate need to connect with nature for our wellbeing.
-Incorporating biophilic — literally, a love of the natural world — design at home can really help you feel happy and healthy as it blurs the boundary between inside and out.
+Incorporating biophilic design at home can help you feel happy and healthy as it blurs the boundary between inside and out.
 Embracing biophilia will bring relive stress, and bring you joy and harmony.